WernerLDev/werlang.nl/posts/howto-nextjs-ghpages.md

 First this pipeline defines a trigger.
 The trigger will execute the build-pipeline everytime new changes are pushed to the main-branch.

-Under jobs we can define multiple jobs.
-Right now there is only a build step that executes 4 steps.
+Under jobs we can define our build steps.
+The pipeline performs the following steps:

+1. Clone repository
-1. Install node
+2. Install node
-2. Run yarn install
+3. Run yarn install
-3. Compile and export Next.JS website
+4. Compile and export Next.JS website
-4. Deploy output to the branch `gh-pages`. (this should be the same branch you configured in the previous step).
+5. Deploy output to the branch `gh-pages`. (this should be the same branch you configured in the previous step).

 Push this file to your main branch and you are done.
-It will now compile and build a Next.JS app (given that there is a Next.JS app in your main-branch)
+It will now compile and deploy a Next.JS app to the gh-pages-branch.